NovakEvgeniy/kyo-spring-boot-integration764/README.md

 ## 2. 🧪 Test

 ### 2.1 Purpose
-*Test* is a Spring Boot application designed to verify the correct behavior of the Starter.
+*Test* is a Spring Boot application designed to verify the correct behavior of the *Starter*.

 ### 2.2 Key Features
-- Demonstrates connecting the *Starter* to *Test* via dependencies.
+- *Test* refers to *Starter* via the `pom.xml` dependency.
-- *Test* is a minimal/educational application created specifically to validate the functionality and interaction of the *Starter*.
+- *Test* is a minimal/educational application created specifically to validate the functionality of the *Starter*.
 - Using *Test* provides the simplest yet complete way to verify the *Starter*.
 Alternatively, a lightweight real-world application can be used.
 - Ensures proper integration of the Kyo library into Spring Boot.